| Safe Haskell | None |

 More generally, the list of effects doesn’t need to be entirely concrete in

-to work.
+order for lift to work.
 For example, if you have a computation

-will have the following type:lift
+then will have the following type:lift n

-This type is extremely general, and it allows lift
+This type is extremely general, and it allows lift to manipulate the head

 of the effects list even if the entire list is not completely known.

-typeclass provides some type-level programming machinery to
+The Lift typeclass provides some type-level programming machinery to

-, but it should be treated as an implementation detail.
+implement lift, but it should be treated as an implementation detail.
 In

 most situations, the machinery should “just work,” but if it doesn’t, the